official-stockfish/Stockfish/README.md

   * #### Use NNUE
     Toggle between the NNUE and classical evaluation functions.
-If set to "true", the network parameters must be availabe to load from file (see also EvalFile).
+If set to "true", the network parameters must be available to load from file (see also EvalFile).

   * #### EvalFile
     The name of the file of the NNUE evaluation parameters.
 Depending on the GUI the